Looking for some things to do in Pittsburgh? If you’re an art lover or history buff, the Frick Pittsburgh should be on your Pittsburgh bucket list!

-The Frick Pittsburgh is give acre cluster of historic buildings and museums in Pittsburgh’s Point Breeze neighborhood.
+The Frick Pittsburgh is five acre cluster of historic buildings and museums in Pittsburgh’s Point Breeze neighborhood.
 The Frick is a unique complex, skillfully combining art, history, and nature in one go.

-The Frick Art Museum houses the personal art collection of Helen Frick.
-The Clayton House was the home of Helen and her father Henry Clay Frick.
+The Frick Art Museum houses the personal art collection of Helen Frick, the daughter of Henry Frick.
+The Clayton House was the home of Helen and her Henry.
 It features fine and decorative art from the Gilded Age.

 The Frick complex also include a working greenhouse, gardens, a playhouse, the Car and Carriage Museum, a visitor’s center, and cafe.

 In this Frick guide, I give you an overview of what to see at the Frick Pittsburgh complex.
 And I identify and describe some of the Frick’s must see fine art masterpieces.

 About The Frick Pittsburgh

 The collection at Frick Pittsburgh is the combined legacy of Henry Clay Frick and his daughter Helen Clay.